evergrace-co/swift-audio-pro/README.md

 ## Author

-Originally: Jørgen Henrichsen now extended by David Chavez and other contributors.
+Originally: Jørgen Henrichsen, extended by David Chavez and other contributors.

 ## License

-SwiftAudioEx is available under the MIT license.
+SwiftAudioPro is available under the MIT license.
 See the LICENSE file for more info.